geudde/attic-chest/pages/05.season-4/01.meeting-46/06.comet/docs.md

 But know, had Nova Zembla’s frost,
 Now chilled the equatorial coast,
 Each silly wiseacre had told,
-The comet caused th’unusual cold.
+The comet caused th’ unusual cold.

 Then brother, to your charge repair
 And trust the system to my care